 Step 3: Make note of skill gaps

-In assessing your current human capital situation and forecasting future needs, it’s very likely you’ll identify skills gaps that need to be addressed.
+In assessing your current situation and forecasting future needs, it’s very likely you’ll identify skills gaps that need to be addressed.
 As we discussed in this article, savvy construction companies keep skill gaps in mind when hiring.
 Many hiring decisions are made with the explicit purpose of reducing skill gaps for the company’s benefit.

 Skill gaps can also often be addressed by making strategic investments in existing personnel.
-As with most aspects of construction management, there are many potential solutions.
+As with most aspects of construction and performance management, there are many potential solutions.
 Good planning helps companies identify the best ones.

 Step 4: Document and implement a strategy

-Exactly what this plan entails will depend on your findings.
+Exactly what this implementation plan entails will depend on your findings.
 For example, if you noticed that your company employs a large number of people who will be retiring soon, your plan might consist of hiring younger workers and investing in training that will get them up to speed quickly.

 To give another example, let’s say you discover that your turnover rate is exceptionally high.
 You might plan to make investments in more attractive benefits, compensation, and management practices in order to retain workers.

 The beauty of strategic human capital planning is that it will be very easy to propose these investments when you have concrete data demonstrating the merits.
-Your work assessing your human capital and making plans to strengthen it will have produced plenty such data.
+Your work assessing your human capital and making plans to strengthen it will have produced plenty of such data.

-What makes a successful human capital plan?
+What makes a successful human capital strategy?